FACULTY AND GUEST ARTISTS

 -

-Bulgarian-born violinist Joana Genova, co-artistic director of Taconic Music, has built a diverse career as a chamber and orchestral musician, soloist, recitalist, and teacher.
+Bulgarian-born violinist Joana Genova, co-artistic director of Taconic Music, has built a career as a chamber and orchestral musician, soloist, recitalist, and teacher.
 Jim Lowe of The Rutland Herald has written of her, “Genova played with an infectious mix of passion and warmth, coupled with the requisite virtuosity.”

 Joana performs at festivals and concert series with The Indianapolis Quartet, Vermont Symphony’s Jukebox Quartet, Taconic String Quartet, and as a guest musician, appearing at venues throughout United States and Europe, most recently in Italy and Bulgaria.